BoltzExchange/boltz-client/docs/funding.md

 ::: info

-If you just pass `--from-funding` without an ID, like `boltzcli createswap --from-funding`, it looks through all available funding addresses.
+If you just pass `--from-funding` without an ID, like `boltzcli createswap --from-funding` or
+`boltzcli createchainswap --from-funding --to-address <address>`, it looks through all available funding addresses.
 If exactly one eligible funding address exists, it is selected automatically, otherwise you will be prompted to select one.

 :::